carolinasancho/covid_analysis/README.md

 ![covid4](https://user-images.githubusercontent.com/95773406/165379121-1e9b094a-936d-4847-961b-8feccea86f4c.JPG)

 ##  💻 Conclusion:
-Although the impact of the COVID 19 on brazilian job loss were huge, we have already managed to recover in terms of unemployment rate.
+Although the impact of the COVID 19 on brazilian job loss was huge, we have already managed to recover in terms of unemployment rate.